MeirSibhat/toysServer/README.md

  https://toysserverapi.herokuapp.com/toys  - to get all toys

- /page/1?perPage=5  - ti get thw toys in page  and limit on page   example: https://toysserverapi.herokuapp.com/toys/page/1?perPage=5  - get the toys on page 1 fro there you get 5 toys
+ /page/1?perPage=5  - to get the toys in page  and limit on page   example: https://toysserverapi.herokuapp.com/toys/page/1?perPage=5  - get the toys on page 1 fro there you get 5 toys

- /add               - to add toys   - on body  you must to send all parameter . is required
+ /add               - to add toys   - on body  you must to send all parameter

  /del               - on body you  must to send  id  to delet

  /update            - on body you must to send  obj toys and the id to change

- /cat/:catId        - to get all toys by category and lcategoryimit example:
+ /cat/:catId        - to get all toys by category and/or Quantity limit  example:
      https://toysserverapi.herokuapp.com/toys/cat/car                     all toys by category name

      https://toysserverapi.herokuapp.com/toys/cat/car?pageNum=1          toys by category name on page 1